 Take a seat and relax in the Canvas Seat Swing, or pump those legs to swing away.
 It’s great for kids who are just learning how to swing because it provides full bottom support.
 The material wraps around and “hugs” your body, making the swing a relaxing hangout spot for older children, teens and adults.

-Give your kids have a new comfortable place to sit, read, and relax, and reap the benefits of swinging.
+Give your kids a new comfortable place to sit, read, and relax, and reap the benefits of swinging.
 This sensory swing helps improve body perception and balance.

-Our swing exposes your child to the kinds of inputs that are necessary for the vestibular system to be trained in order to understand the environment.
+This sensory swing exposes your child to the kinds of inputs that are necessary for the vestibular system to be trained in order to understand the environment.
 This is a learning experience for your child’s senses and will make them feel more grounded, and eventually help them walk, run, and perform other actions.
-The sensory swing stimulates the body and mind, exposing your child to all kinds of sensory inputs that are not only pleasant but also help train the sense of proprioception.
+It stimulates the body and mind, exposing your child to all kinds of sensory inputs that are not only pleasant but also help train the sense of proprioception.

 This Sensory Swing is perfect for both seekers and avoiders.
 Just 5 minutes of spinning will calm your sensory seeker for up to 4 hours!
 Avoiders quickly relax and feel more at ease.
 Use this swing in your child’s bedtime routine for consistent sleep through the night (no more waking up every few hours).

 This sturdy net swing provides a full-body sensory ride.
 It offers gentle pressure around the entire body for a snug, secure feel while you swing, read or just relax.

 Lie down completely or sit and swing.
 You can use this swing to teach early pumping skills while sitting securely in the net.
 The net stretches to support children, teens, and adults, making it a versatile sensory tool for your home, clinic or classroom.

 Swing into adventure with the Sorbus Spinner Swing!
 This net swing allows kids to safely ride into action for hours of entertainment.